Aboot Shell

 state, or just press Enter to reboot:

-- Pressing Enter continues a normal soft reset without entering the Aboot shell.
+- Selecting Enter continues a normal soft reset without entering the Aboot shell.

 - Typing fullrecover and pressing Enter performs a full flash recovery to restore the factory-default settings, removing all previous flash drive contents.